tmassman/collective.themesitesetup/README.rst

 *uninstall profile*) when theme is deactivated.
 Yet, also additionals ets can be embedded and imported manually.

+See it activating theme site setup at: https://youtu.be/3vkrc7JFUU0

 .. _plone.app.theming: https://pypi.python.org/pypi/plone.app.theming
 .. _GenericSetup: https://pypi.python.org/pypi/Products.GenericSetup